 Over-the-counter medications such as aspirin and ibuprofen are not effective against Fifth nerve pain.
 Anticonvulsants and muscle relaxants are prescribed to block pain stimuli from the nerve.
 These medications are the initial treatment for trigeminal neuralgia and are used as long as the pain is controlled and the side effects do not interfere with the patient's activities.
 About 80% of patients experience at least short-term pain relief with medication.
 For effective pain control, medications must be taken on a regular schedule to maintain a constant level in the blood.

 - anticonvulsants, such as carbamazepine (Tegretol), oxcarbazepine (Trileptal), gabapentin (Neurontin), phenytoin (Dilantin), lamotrigine (Lamictal), and pregabalin (Lyrica)

 The above types of treatments are used to control trigeminal neuralgia.
-If a medication begins to lose its effectiveness, your doctor may increase the dose or replace it with a different medication.
+If the medication begins to lose its effectiveness, your doctor may increase the dose or substitute a different medication.
 Side effects include:

 - drowsiness and imbalance;

 Therefore, patients are routinely monitored and undergo blood tests to ensure that the drug is at its safe therapeutic levels and that blood disorders and problems do not develop in the patient.
 Multiple drug therapy may be necessary to control pain (eg, Tegretol with Neurontin).